Avital Ronell: Sexual conduct investigation and suspension

 The letter was subsequently criticized for suggesting that Ronell should be excused on the basis of the significance of her academic contributions and for imputing a "malicious intention" to Reitman.
 The #MeToo movement came under scrutiny as feminist scholars continued to support Ronell, despite the charges of sexual misconduct.
-Butler later regretted some wording of the letter and regretted implying "that Ronell’s status and reputation earn her differential treatment of any kind". while Žižek argued that Ronell's years long sexual harassment of Reitman was "a series of acts of eccentricity."
+Butler later regretted some wording of the letter and regretted implying "that Ronell’s status and reputation earn her differential treatment of any kind." Žižek argued that Ronell's years long sexual harassment of Reitman was "a series of acts of eccentricity."
+Duggan called Ronell's emails to Reitman "practices of queer intimacy."

 Providing historical and institutional context, an article in the Los Angeles Review of Books argued that Ronell's inappropriate conduct was intimately linked to the power that she wields within the humanities as a "theory star."

-Political scientist Corey Robin noted that "Ronell’s largest claims were on his time, on his life, on his attention and energy".
+Political scientist Corey Robin noted that "Ronell's largest claims were on his time, on his life, on his attention and energy".

-Writer and critic Andrea Long Chu in The Chronicle of Higher Education described her experiences as a teaching assistant for Ronell at NYU, which made her believe Reitman's allegations.
-Noting that Ronell seemed to have felt 'persecuted' even while teaching, Andrea Long Chu argued that Ronell's desire for Reitman to make her 'feel loved' stemmed not from feeling 'entitle[d]' by 'status' to 'fuck'[sic] students, but, on the contrary, because "the relentless misogyny of the university" still seemed present to her:
+Writer and critic Andrea Long Chu in The Chronicle of Higher Education described her experiences as a teaching assistant for Ronell at NYU, which made her "believe her accuser".
+Noting that Ronell seemed to have felt "persecuted" even while teaching, Andrea Long Chu argued that Ronell's desire for Reitman to make her "feel loved" stemmed not from feeling "entitle[d]" by "status" to "fuck" students, but, on the contrary, because "the relentless misogyny of the university" still seemed present to her: